Soft Condorcet Optimization for Ranking of General Agents: Introduction

-To address these problems, recent ranking methods such as Vote'N'Rank~\citep{rofin-etal-2023-votenrank} and Voting-as-Evaluation (VasE)~\citep{lanctot2023evaluating} use voting methods to aggregate results across tasks.
-Using computational social choice as a basis for ranking agents has several benefits: these systems have been well-studied and understood for a long time, they inherit consistency properties of the voting methods they are based on, they do no require score normalization, and are less sensitive to score values and agent population than game-theoretic evaluation schemes such as Nash averaging~\citep{Balduzzi18ReEval}.
+To address these problems, recent ranking methods such as Vote'N'Rank~\cite{rofin-etal-2023-votenrank} and Voting-as-Evaluation (VasE)~\cite{lanctot2023evaluating} use voting methods to aggregate results across tasks.
+Using computational social choice as a basis for ranking agents has several benefits: well-studied consistency properties of the voting methods are inherited, they do no require score normalization, and are less sensitive to score values and agent population than game-theoretic evaluation schemes~\cite{Balduzzi18ReEval}.
 However, classic voting schemes, and related tournament solutions, typically assume that the data (e.g. agent comparisons) is complete.
 This assumption is not necessarily valid in the agent evaluation setting.
-For example, on the {\tt webDiplomacy} web site~\citep{webdip} there were 52,958 unique (human) agents across only 31,049 seven-player games played between 2008 and 2019: most players have not played against most other players; hence, there are no direct comparisons between the vast majority ($\ge 99\%$) of agent pairs.
-While there has been research on identifying “necessary and possible winners” when there is incomplete voting or comparison data, the results are mixed~\citep{pini2011possible,xia2011determining,aziz2015possible} and most of the findings are focused on identifying top-ranked agents, not ranking all agents as is our focus.
+While there has been research on identifying “necessary and possible winners” when there is incomplete voting or comparison data, the results are mixed~\cite{pini2011possible,xia2011determining,aziz2015possible} and most of the findings are focused on identifying top-ranked agents, not ranking all agents as is our focus.

-In this paper, we introduce a new ranking scheme for general agents inspired by the interpretation of voting rules as maximum likelihood estimators~\citep{ConitzerSandholm05}.
+In this paper, we introduce a new ranking scheme for general agents inspired by the interpretation of voting rules as maximum likelihood estimators~\cite{ConitzerSandholm05}.
 Starting with Condorcet's original model of voting~\cite[Chapter 8]{Brandt16Handbook}, Young showed that the maximum likelihood estimate (MLE) of the true ranking is the one that minimizes the sum of Kendall-tau distances to all the votes.
-This also corresponds to the ranking found by Kemeny's voting rule~\citep{Kemeny59}.
-Finding this solution directly is computationally expensive and does not scale to many agents, a regime that is common in the agent evaluation setting.
-Like classical rating systems for agent evaluation (such as Elo~\citep{Elo78} and TrueSkill~\citep{TrueSkill06}), Soft Condorcet Optimization (SCO) assigns a numerical {\it rating} (score) $\theta_a$ to each agent (alternative) $a$.
-SCO then treats these ratings as a parameter vector, the votes as a data set, and defines a differentiable loss function as the objective.
+Soft Condorcet Optimization (SCO) solves an optimization problem that assigns a numerical {\it rating} (score) $\theta_a$ to each agent (alternative) $a$.
+SCO then treats these ratings as a parameter vector, the votes as a data set, and defines a differentiable loss function as the objective, which can be optimized in several different ways.
 The final ranking of agents is obtained by sorting the ratings.